Skip to content

 The War Remnants Museum is a war-themed museum exhibiting the horrendous chapter of Vietnam’s history during the Vietnam War.
 It houses military hardware, photographic items, and dioramas depicting the atrocities of the American forces.

-War Remnants Museum is open from Monday to Sunday from 7:30 am until 4:30 pm.
+War Remnants Museum is open from Monday through Sunday from 7:30 a.m. until 4:30 p.m.
 The admission fee is VND 40,000, PHP 90.50, or USD 1.72.

-02:00 pm – 02:30 pm head to Pham Ngu Lao
+02:00 pm – 02:30 pm Head to Pham Ngu Lao

 • From War Remnants Museum